 While celebrities might choose to promote well-known brands, a study found that 70% of teens trusted influencers more than traditional celebrities regardless.

-It appears that to Gen Z, celebrities are perceived with some skepticism while influencers hold more power over them in this aspect.
+It appears that to Gen Z, celebrity marketing is perceived with some skepticism while influencer marketing holds more power over them in this aspect.